VisDesignStudies/module-four-experiment-or-cvo-lstach/README.md

 Group - Logan Stach, Shriya Mandal, Jessica Wang, Carter Scott

+View the live deployment of our write-up with HTML visualizations [here](https://final-data-vis.tiiny.site)!
+(Please note that the D3 visualizations will take a second to load- just be patient!)
+The HTML that was used for that website is also included in this repo.

 In this repository we have attached:
 * The 24 visualizations that were created using R and D3/HTML
 * The code to create the R and D3 visualizations